 This is why it’s crucial to allow your swim goggles (and the rest of your swim gear, for that matter, from your training suit to your swim towel) an opportunity to dry out so that mold doesn’t have a chance to take root in your swim goggles.

 Once you’ve given them a rinse, let them “breathe” and dry out before tossing them into the depths of your swim bag for the drive home.
+Or, better yet, store them in a swim goggle case to avoid scratches and dirt building up on the goggles.

 4. Avoid the urge to rub the inside of your goggles